Ale-Cas/optitrader/README.md

 [![Open in Dev Containers](https://img.shields.io/static/v1?label=Dev%20Containers&message=Open&color=blue&logo=visualstudiocode)](https://vscode.dev/redirect?url=vscode://ms-vscode-remote.remote-containers/cloneInVolume?url=https://github.com/Ale-Cas/optifolio)

-# optifolio
+# Optifolio

+## Description

-Optifolio is an opne-source Python package for portfolio optimization.
+Optifolio is an open-source Python package for portfolio optimization and quantitative finance applications.
+It is meant to provide a comprehensive suite of tools to easily build a custom portfolio, analyze the optimization results and it also supports the trade execution by leveraging [Alpaca's Trading API](https://alpaca.markets/docs/trading/).

 ## Using